Most Commonly Asked Neighborhood Questions/Concerns

 8. I believe there is an illegal business next door.

-Answer: There are certain businesses allowed to operate out of a single-family dwelling.
+Answer: There are certain businesses allowed to operate out of a single-household dwelling.
 If you believe the business might not be allowed, please provide as much information as possible by calling 856-CITY or following this link to Citizens First.

 9. How high may I build my fence and what are the setbacks from neighbor's yard?